 Right-of-way vegetation management

-Roanoke Electric Co-op maintains rights-of-way for more than 2,000 miles of power lines in Hertford, Bertie, Gates, Northampton, Halifax, Chowan and Perquimans counties to help ensure service reliability.
+Roanoke Cooperative maintains rights-of-way for more than 2,000 miles of power lines in Hertford, Bertie, Gates, Northampton, Halifax, Chowan and Perquimans counties to help ensure service reliability.

 Vegetation management on these rights-of-way poses one of the biggest challenges for the co-op.
 But it’s not just the amount of land to be managed that underscores its importance; service reliability and employee safety are also at stake.
 Trees that grow into electric lines can cause outages and endanger line crews.